open/close all folders

 - Paper Tiger: Lampshaded by Keith in the eponymous early-game mission.
 The UPEO may have a pretty awesome name and duty, as it represents peacekeeping for the entire world, but it is so woefully under-equipped that it has to receive "gifts" of military hardware from both sides just to stay competent, helpfully illustrated by the suffix "U" after the jets' names (eg, F-16XFU is basically General Resource's own F-16XF with a UPEO green paintjob, ditto R-101U from Neucom).
 The kicker?
-The donated equipments are as bog-standard bottom-shelf jets as they come.
+The donated equipment are as bog-standard bottom-shelf jets as they come.
 A hacked video feed even lampshades this ruthlessly.Person A: Are these R-Numbers?
 They've got UPEO markings on it.Person B: Well, there goes their so-called "neutrality".

-The Player Character, who begins as a new pilot of SARF and quickly become known as an ace.
+"Nemo"The Player Character, who begins as a new pilot of SARF and quickly become known as an ace.
 Actually an AI created by Simon Orestes Cohen..

 Tropes associated with Nemo: